 Diagnosing esophageal candidiasis is via upper endoscopic evaluation.
 Visualizing the candida on the esophageal mucosa as white plaques or exudates confirms the diagnosis.
 Plaques and exudates are adherent to the mucosa and do not wash off with water irrigation.
 There may also be mucosal breaks or ulcerations.
 Biopsies or brushings of the plaques can undergo testing for histologic confirmation of the infection.

 Treatment of esophageal candidiasis involves the use of antifungal therapy.
-Unlike oropharyngeal candidiasis, esophageal candidiasis should always have therapy with systemic agents and not topical agents.
+Unlike oropharyngeal candidiasis, esophageal candidiasis should always be treated with systemic agents and not topical agents.
 The most commonly used medication to treat esophageal candidiasis is oral fluconazole 200 to 400 mg per day for 14 to 21 days.
 If patients cannot tolerate oral intake, then intravenous Fluconazole 400 mg daily can be used and then de-escalated to oral Fluconazole when the patient can tolerate oral medications.
 Fluconazole 100 to 200 mg three times per week can be used to suppress recurrent esophageal candidiasis.
 Micafungin 150 mg IV daily has been shown to be non-inferior to fluconazole at 200 mg daily.
 Itraconazole 200 mg per day orally or Voriconazole 200 mg twice daily for 14 to 21 days are other treatment options.
 Amphotericin B deoxycholate 0.3 to 0.7 mg/kg daily can be used in patients with refractory candida esophagitis, but it has serious medication side effects and should be avoided if possible.
 Posaconazole 400 mg twice daily has been effective in refractory esophageal candidiasis as well.

 The dose of the azole agents does need modification in patients with renal insufficiency.

-There are no specific papers discussing prognosis of esophageal candidiasis.
+There are no specific papers discussing the prognosis of esophageal candidiasis.
 It is usually treated successfully with antifungal agents.
 Resistant and refractory infections can occur and may require alternative agents for treatment or long term antifungal prophylaxis to reduce recurrence.

 When patients are treated with azoles, there is a risk of liver damage; hence liver function tests should be regularly monitored.
 Long term treatment is rarely required except in patients who are immunosuppressed.